MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 18. In the **Reset password** pane for Alex, clear (uncheck) the **Automatically create password** check box.

 19. In the **Password** field that appears, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
 Select the eye (**Show Password**) icon at the end of the **Password** field to display the value that you entered.
-Verify you correctly entered the tenant password.
+Verify that you correctly entered the tenant password.

 20. Clear (uncheck) the **Require this user to change their password when they first sign in** check box.